LLNL/Umpire/docs/sphinx/features/allocator_accessibility.rst

 =========

-The Umpire library provides a variety of :class:`umpire::resource::MemoryResource` s which can be used by :class:`umpire::Allocator` s depending on what's available on your system.
+The Umpire library provides a variety of :class:`umpire::resource::MemoryResource` s which can be used to create :class:`umpire::Allocator` s depending on what's available on your system.
 The resources are explained more on the `Resources <https://umpire.readthedocs.io/en/develop/tutorial/resources.html>`_ page.

 Additionally, the `platforms <https://github.com/LLNL/Umpire/blob/develop/src/umpire/util/Platform.hpp>`_ that Umpire supports is defined by the CAMP library.
 This means that there is also a selection of platforms for which an allocator can be associated with as well.
+For example, an Allocator created with the device memory resource can be used with the cuda, hip, openmp target, or sycl platforms.

 Because of these options, it can be difficult to trace not only which memory resource an allocator has been created with but also which allocators can be accessed by which platforms.

-Umpire provides the ability to query which memory resource is associated with a particular allocator (link example/test).
-Additionally, Umpire has a feature that exposes which allocators are accessible by which platforms (link example/ test).
+Umpire provides the ability to query which memory resource is associated with a particular allocator (See example `here <https://github.com/LLNL/Umpire/blob/develop/tests/integration/memory_resource_traits_tests.cpp>`_).
+Additionally, Umpire has a feature that exposes which allocators are accessible by which platforms (See example `here <https://github.com/LLNL/Umpire/blob/develop/tests/integration/allocator_accessibility.cpp>`_).
+The ``allocator_accessibility.cpp`` file checks what platforms are available and confirms that all memory resources which should be accessible to that platform can actually be accessed.

-For example, if :class:`umpire::Allocator` ``alloc`` is created with the host memory resource and I want to know if it should be accessible from the ``omp_target`` CAMP platform, then I can look at the corresponding entry in the table and find that it should be accessible.
+To determine if an allocator is accessible by a particular platform, there is a function, ``is_accessible(Platform p, Allocator a)``.
+This function will return true if the allocator can indeed access memory on the given platform.
+For example, if :class:`umpire::Allocator` ``alloc`` is created with the host memory resource and a developer wants to know if it should be accessible from the ``omp_target`` CAMP platform, then they can use the ``is_accessible(p, a)`` function and find that it should be accessible.
+The ``allocator_access.cpp`` file demonstrates this functionality for the *host* platform specifically.

 Allocator Inaccessibility Configuration
 ---------------------------------------

-This is where I will show how to configure Umpire to also double check that those memory resources that should not be accessible given a specific platform are indeed not accessible.
-(They result in an exception using the EXPECT_DEATH gtest function.)
+On a different note, for those allocators that are deemed inaccessible, it may be useful to double check or confirm that the allocator can in fact NOT access memory on that given platform.
+In this case, the cmake flag, ``ENABLE_INACCESSIBILITY_TESTS`` will need to be turned on.

 Build and Run Configuration
 ---------------------------

-The ``allocator_integration_tests.cpp`` file checks what platforms are available and confirms that all memory resources which should be accessible to that platform can actually be accessed.
-On the other hand, the ``allocator_access.cpp`` file shows all available memory resource types for an allocator, given the *host* platform.

 To build and run these files, either use uberenv or the appropriate cmake flags for the desired platform and then run ``ctest -C test -R allocator_accessibility_tests --output-on-failure``